On this page

 The best starting point: speak to your local council

-Contact your local council's building or planning department to check which permits and approvals you'll need when you want to set up or make fit-out changes to your retail shop, office, commercial or business premises.
+Contact your local council's building or planning department to check what types of permits and approvals you'll need when you want to set up or make fit-out changes to your retail shop, office, commercial or business premises.

 Local councils often have specific requirements.
 Most will want you speak to them before you make any decisions.
 They'll also be able to tell you if you need a building or planning permit.
 Speaking to your council is an important step in the process — even if you've been through it before.

-Use the Find your Local Council map to find your council’s website and contact details.
+Use the Know Your Council website to source your council's contact details.

 Common planning and building permit applications